 Interior painting is one of those home improvement projects that verges on fun.
 Slow, lumbering projects like kitchen remodels take a long time before you see results.
 But painting offers immediate results and dramatic changes.
-Paint edging, the practice of bringing paint to the edge of ceilings, trim, or wall junctions while keeping it razor-sharp and avoiding drips, can be a nerve-wracking experience that is anything but fun.
+Yet for many users, paint edging—the practice of bringing paint to the edge of ceilings, trim, or wall junctions while keeping it razor-sharp and avoiding drips—can be a nerve-wracking experience that is anything but fun.

-Paint edgers offer the tantalizing promise of crisp paint edges rendered not with the cutting-in technique or with paint masking but with a neat tool that does the edge for you.
-Why are these other edging techniques so frustrating, and how does this all fit into the paint edger puzzle?
+Paint edgers offer the tantalizing promise of crisp paint edges rendered not with the cutting-in technique or with paint masking but with a neat tool that maintains the edge for you.

 Paint edgers are standalone tools designed solely for the purpose of drawing straight lines along the edges of field (or main) areas.
 They completely eliminate cutting-in, painter's tape, and masking tape by allowing you to run paint directly alongside areas that you do not intend to paint.